juliusbrehme/AlgoVerse/api/README.md

 To find the path between the starting and end node the URL will be `.../pathfinding/findpath?...` and the following parameters are needed:
 ```
-strategy: DIJKSTRA (as for now) -> This sets the strategy that is beeing used
+strategy: DIJKSTRA (case-insensitive) -> This sets the strategy that is beeing used
 startpoint: int[2] -> Sets the starting node on the board
 endpoint: int[2] -> Sets the ending node on the baord
 wall (optional): int[][2] -> Sets obstacles, nodes that can not be used (if not given, no obstacles are set)